emgord/CupboardCook/README.md

 *  OAuth login with Google
 *  Travis CI for integrated testing
 *  Deployed with AWS Elasticbeanstalk
-*  Webcrawler built with Scrapy framework in Python: github.com/emgord/NYTimesCookingCrawler
+*  Webcrawler built with Scrapy framework in Python: https://github.com/emgord/NYTimesCookingCrawler
 *  Elasticsearch

 ### About
-- This project was created by [Emily Gordon](https://github.com/emgord) as a Capstone Project for [Ada Developers Academy](www.adadevelopersacademy.org) in March 2016.
+* This project was created by [Emily Gordon](https://github.com/emgord) as a Capstone Project for [Ada Developers Academy](http://adadevelopersacademy.org/) in March 2016.

 ### Installation
-- Clone the repository: `git clone git@github.com:emgord/CupboardCook.git`
+* Clone the repository: `git clone git@github.com:emgord/CupboardCook.git`
-- In the terminal navigate into the directory and run `bundle install` to install project gems
+* In the terminal navigate into the directory and run `bundle install` to install project gems
-- Run `rake db:migrate` to create the project database.
+* Run `rake db:migrate` to create the project database.
-- Install [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html).
-With Homebrew use `brew install elasticsearch`.
+* Install [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html) (With Homebrew use `brew install elasticsearch`).
 Start the Elasticsearch server: `elasticsearch`

 ### Ruby version
-- 2.2.3
+* 2.2.3

 ### Rails version
-- 4.2.5
+* 4.2.5